Choosing Quality Band Literature

 I will end with a quote from Battisti, “We are what we consume!
 If one wants to become an artist conductor/teacher – one must consume great Art.”

 ***James has been a performer and educator for over 30 years, teaching band and orchestra at every level from 4th-12th grade.
 He also hosts the music ed podcast, delivers keynote speeches using music, and has written several books on music and life in general.
-His latest work is an online course, 40 Ways to Make Money as a Musician, which is available at https://www.udemy.com/40makemoney/.
+Find out more at www.jamesdivine.net.